Bolton Priory: The Churchyard

 Prior Moone's grave, marked by a chalice and paten, is in the crossing.
 There is a memorial to Lord Frederick Cavendish (brother of the 8th Duke of Devonshire) who was assassinated in Phoenix Park, Dublin.
 It was donated by workers in the Bolton Abbey estate and is said to be of white freestone from Bolton Wood Quarries near Bradford.
 Just north of the church he is commemorated in the Cavendish memorial fountain.
 The main story associated with the churchyard concerns The White Doe of Rylstone, celebrated in a poem by William Wordsworth.
 Richard Norton, a Catholic, and eight of his sons joined the Rising of the North, and were captured and executed.
 Francis, the youngest son, escaped but was captured on the way home and was killed.
 He was buried on the north side of the Priory.
 Tradition has it that the grave was visited by his sister Emily, accompanied by a white doe he had given her.
 The doe continued to visit the graveyard during Sunday services, where it was regarded with some reverence.
 After the service, it would return to its home at Rylstone.

-The graveyard contains the remains of one WWI casualty, as well as those of Gillian Baverstock (author and daughter of Enid Blyton), and Yorkshire and England cricketers Bob Appleyard and Fred Trueman.
+The graveyard contains the remains of one WWI casualty, Lt Smeeth, as well as those of Gillian Baverstock (author and daughter of Enid Blyton), and Yorkshire and England cricketers Bob Appleyard and Fred Trueman.